Nebius-Academy/knowledge-base/_posts/2025-04-30-llm-training-overview.md

 permalink: /llm-training-overview/
 ---

-## The Evolution of LLM Training: From Pre-Training to Alignment

 In this long read, we'll explore the fundamental stages of Large Language Model (LLM) training that have been established since the early days of ChatGPT and refined over time:

 1. **Pre-training** - the foundational stage where an LLM ingests huge amounts of texts, code etc and develops general language capabilities